Tenley Albright: Figure skating

 She began skating at age 8, on a homemade rink in the backyard of her family home.

 In 1946, Albright contracted polio, which was deemed to be pre-paralytic.
 As figure skating historian James R. Hines put it: "Skating provided much needed physical therapy."
 Since her illness left her muscles “weak and withered”, she started training at the Skating Club of Boston as part of her rehabilitation.
 She found her rehabilitation "exhilarating".
 She would later say: "Did you ever notice how many athletes my age once had polio?
 I think it's because being paralyzed makes you aware of your muscles and you never want to let them go unused again."

 Albright had two coaches in her career: Willie Frick and Maribel Vinson.
 She won the silver medal at the 1952 Olympics.
 She won her first World title in 1953, silver in 1954, a second gold medal in 1955, and her fourth medal, another silver, in 1956.
 She was the first American female skater to win a world title.
 In 1955, she recorded a triple: winning the US, North American, and World Championships that year.
 She managed to do this while enrolled as a full-time pre-med student at Radcliffe College.

 Albright won the US Nationals Novice Championships at the age of 13 and the US Junior Championships at the age of 14, and then won five consecutive national titles starting at age 16.
 In 1956, while training for the Olympics, Albright fell due to a rut in the ice and cut her right ankle joint to the bone with her left skate.
-The cut was stitched by her father, a surgeon.
+There are two different accounts of what happened next.
+In 1994, The New York Times reported that "Albright's father, a surgeon, stitched the wound" Then in 2026, Albright herself stated that "there was a woman who found a shoemaker in the village, and he was able to stitch it up for me."

 At the 1956 Winter Olympics in Cortina d'Ampezzo, Italy, she became the first American female skater to win an Olympic gold medal.

 Albright retired from competitive skating after 1956 but remained attached to figure skating as a sports functionary.

 In 1982, Albright became a vice president of the U.S. Olympic Committee.